KDE/documentation-develop-kde-org/content/hig/introduction/concept.md

 A vision describes the goal of the project.
 It can be emotive and a source of inspiration.
 For instance, by outlining how the final product makes the world a better place you can draw upon inspiration to create the end goal of your project.
-Describe the project\'s final goals.
+Describe the project's final goals.
 Explain who will use the product, and how he or she will take advantage from it.
 Make sure your vision is shared between all project stakeholders.
 Leave room in your vision for creativity and changes.
 Keep